Last updated: May 4, 2026

 Are salon services taxable in Alabama?

-Salon services (haircuts, coloring, styling, treatments) are generally not subject to Alabama sales tax.
-However, retail product sales (shampoo, conditioner, styling products) are taxable at the state rate of 4% plus local rates.
+Salon services (haircuts, coloring, chemical treatments, styling, facials, manicures, waxing) are not subject to Alabama sales tax.
+Alabama only taxes a narrow, specifically enumerated list of services, and cosmetology services are not included.
+Retail product sales (shampoo, conditioner, styling products sold to clients) are taxable at the state rate of 4% plus local add-ons averaging 9.43% combined.

 How much does it cost to start a hair salon in Alabama?